-A successfully bonded pair will raise one brood of 2-6 eggs annually.
+A successfully bonded pair of Steller's jays will raise one brood of 2-6 eggs annually.
 The eggs are pale green or blue with brown flecks.
-The female parent incubates the eggs for 16-18 days, and both parents will feed the altricial young for 18-20 days until they are ready to leave the nest.
+The female parent incubates the eggs for 16-18 days, and both parents will feed the young chicks for 18-20 days until the young birds are ready to leave the nest.

 On rare occasions, Steller's jays will hybridize with blue jays where their ranges overlap.